yugabyte/yugabyte-db/docs/content/preview/deploy/manual-deployment/system-config.md

 After changing a `ulimit` setting in `/etc/security/limits.conf`, you will need to log out and back in.
 To update system processes, you may need to restart.

 {{< note title="Using other distributions" >}}
-If you're using a desktop-distribution, such as ubuntu-desktop, the settings above may not suffice.
+If you're using a desktop-distribution, such as ubuntu-desktop, the preceding settings may not suffice.
 The operating system needs additional steps to change `ulimit` for GUI login.

 In the case of ubuntu-desktop, in `/etc/systemd/user.conf` and `/etc/systemd/system.conf`, add `DefaultLimitNOFILE=64000` at the end of file.